Booster Information

 Booster Requirements

-Everyone 12 years old and up are now eligible to receive free COVID booster shots.
-All brands are approved, and whichever type of vaccine you want to get is the best kind for you, so mix and match your boosters.
+Everyone 6 months old and up are now eligible to receive COVID booster shots.
+Pfizer and Moderna are approved, and whichever type of vaccine you want to get is the best kind for you, so mix and match your boosters.

 Boosters are now available at the CNCHD clinic, but COVID vaccine appointments are not available, so plan at least an hour for your visit.